sunnygirlzyq/Donglab.github.io/content/publication/1-All-solid-state tunable Bragg filters based on a phase transition material. Conference on Lasers and Electro-Optics (CLEO)/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Xi Wang
+  - X. Wang
-  - Zilun Gong
+  - Z. Gong
-  - Kaichen Dong
+  - K. Dong
-  - Shuai Lou
+  - S. Lou
-  - Jonathan Slack
+  - J. Slack
-  - Andre Anders
+  - A. Anders
-  - Jie Yao *
+  - J. Yao

 # Author notes (optional)
 author_notes: ''